William

 met Klein at his Parisian Sculpture Exhibition.
 Fascinated by

-panels on glass) and photographs he invited
+Klein's his sculpture and photographs he invited

 Klein to work for Vogue in New York